 Art by Women

-Celebrate the exceptional historical, creative, and cultural contributions made by women artists with exhibitions, virtual events, stories, videos, and podcast episodes.
+Celebrate exceptional women artists with exhibitions, stories, videos, and podcast episodes.

 Women Artists in the Collection

-Take a virtual visit to Mia, exploring exceptional creative contributions made by women artists throughout history to present and across the world’s diverse cultures.
-With over 90,000 artworks, Mia’s collection includes art from six continents, spanning about 5,000 years.
+Explore artworks by the growing number of women artists represented in Mia’s collection.
+Their genius and creativity are found throughout history and across the world’s diverse cultures.
+With more than 100,000 artworks, Mia’s collection includes art from six continents, spanning about 7,000 years.

 Freedom Rising: I Am the Story / L’Merchie Frazier